maxheckel/maxs-marvelous-manuscript/README.md

 - Audio files are optimized for long sessions: approximately **115 MB per hour** at 16kHz, mono, 16-bit.
 - **Audio recording is fully implemented** using malgo for cross-platform capture.
+- **GUI recorder** uses Fyne for a native, fullscreen interface with pause/stop buttons.
 - Ensure your system has a working microphone/audio input device.
 - AI features require API keys and may incur costs (OpenAI API).
 - This runs entirely locally except for AI API calls.